akuity/kargo/docs/docs/30-how-to-guides/20-managing-credentials.md

-In cases where one or more sets of credentials are needed widely across _all_ Kargo projects, the administrator/operator installing Kargo may opt-in to designating one or more namespaces as homes for "global" credentials using the `controller.globalCredentials.enabled` and `controller.globalCredentials.namespaces` settings in Kargo's Helm chart.
+In cases where one or more sets of credentials are needed widely across _all_ Kargo projects, the administrator/operator installing Kargo may opt-in to designating one or more namespaces as homes for "global" credentials using the `controller.globalCredentials.namespaces` setting in Kargo's Helm chart.
 Refer to
 [the advanced section of the installation guide](./10-installing-kargo.md#advanced-installation) for more details.